Commercial Fertilizer Dealers

 • Annually report tonnage and pay tonnage fees of $0.62/ton of fertilizer distributed in Wisconsin.

-• For products that also contain soil and plant additive substances, obtain a soil and plant additive license and permit for the product
+• For products that also contain soil and plant additive substances, obtain a soil or plant additive license and permit for the product

-Current license holders will receive renewal packets by mail, including forms to report tonnage, in early August.
+Current license holders will receive renewal packets by mail, including forms to report tonnage, in August.

-Current license holders can also download renewal materials here.
-Updated forms will be posted by early August.
+Current license holders can follow these instructions and download renewal materials below.
+Updated forms will be posted in August.

 Forms